Skip to main content

 Of course there are a number of factors that influence the price of a private jet charter.
 Therefore, the following prices are only estimates and will vary.

 The estimated hourly price to charter the Embraer Lineage 1000E is $11,700.
-This is considerably less expensive than the Global 7500.
-For comparison, the Bombardier Global 7500 has an estimated hourly charter price of $15,900.
+This is considerably less expensive than the Global 7500 which has an estimated hourly charter price of $15,900.

 Purchase Price